adindahahahaha/Fall-Detection-IoT/electronic/README.md

-#  Electronics: Fall Detection System

-This project focuses on the development of a fall detection system for the elderly, utilizing advanced electronic components, cloud-based data management, and a mobile application for real-time monitoring.

 ## Introduction
 Elderly individuals often experience a decline in physical functions, which limits their ability to perform daily activities.
 Balance disorders significantly increase the risk of falls, which can lead to severe consequences, including fatalities.
 Falls among elderly individuals are particularly dangerous due to the potential for complications arising from pre-existing conditions.
 Quick response times are crucial, as immediate medical attention within the "golden time" can prevent further health deterioration.